 - Good source of zinc for increased testosterone production

-- Provides a full range of B vitamin blend to support the cardiac system
+- Provides a full range of B vitamin blend to support the cardiac system, such as folic acid

 - Only requires one tablet per day